YasithaBangamuwage/SMSLib-MongoDB-Voting-App/README.md

 # SMSLib-MongoDB-Voting-App

-Install MongoDb to your computer and add properties to config.properties
+Install MongoDb to your computer and add properties to config.properties<br />

 mongoClientLocalhost=localhost (hosting server)
 mongoClientPort=27017 (port that use mongodb)